 Steps

-Clean the kale well, cut it into pieces, and boil it for about ten minutes in a small amount of salted water: it should be tender.
+Clean the kale thoroughly, chop it into pieces and boil it for about ten minutes in a little salted water: it should be tender.

-Drain it with the slotted spoon and set the cooking water aside as we’ll use it to cook the pasta later.
+Drain it with a slotted spoon and set aside the cooking water, which will be used to cook the pasta later.

-Sauté the sliced garlic cloves in a non-stick pan with 2 teaspoons of oil, if you like, also add some chili pepper.
+Sauté the sliced garlic cloves in a non-stick pan with 2 teaspoons of oil, add a bit of crushed red pepper if you like.
 Add the cooked kale and a bit of salt.
-Stir and let it absorb the flavors well.
+Stir well to flavor.

-In the meantime, cook the pasta in the kale water, adding more as needed.
-Drain the pasta, add it to the pan with the kale, and mix.
-Also, add the vegan cheese in small pieces and stir to melt it slightly.
+Meanwhile, cook the pasta in the kale water, adding more as needed.
+Drain the pasta, pour it into the pan with the kale and stir.
+Add the vegan cheese in dollops and stir so it melts slightly.

-And here is our creamy kale pasta ready: serve it hot immediately.
-I always add basil because I put it on everything…
+And here is our creamy kale pasta ready: serve it immediately while hot.
+I always add basil because I put it everywhere…

-It’s really exquisite and the Philadelphia-like cheese tends to melt quickly and gives so much extra flavor to this dish.
+It’s truly exquisite and the cream cheese tends to melt quickly and adds so much more flavor to this dish.

-We enjoyed it very much here at home: it’s so tasty and filling.
-And it’s also a great nutritional boost considering all the vegetables it contains.
-Make it and let me know if you enjoyed it too!
+We at home really enjoyed it: it’s so tasty and filling.
+And it’s also a great nutritional boost considering all the vegetables in it.
+Make it and tell me if you liked it too!

 Bon appétit!